XarahDion/XarahDion/README.md

 - 📔 I’m currently reading **The Structure of Scientific Revolutions by Thomas S. Kuhn.**

-- ⚡ Fun fact: As an  idndependant musician, I've toured Europe 7 times, travelling to over 25 countries 🌍
+- ⚡ Fun fact: As an  independant musician, I've toured Europe 7 times, travelling to over 25 countries 🌍

 - 📫 How to reach me **xarahdion@gmail.com**